 How He Gave Back to the Parkinson’s Community

 To aid the fight against Parkinson’s disease, Ali cofounded the Muhammad Ali Parkinson Center.
 This organization is dedicated to helping others become more aware of the disease, which could lead to developing better treatments.
 Ali wanted people with Parkinson’s to have access to botulinum toxin for proper management of deep brain stimulation.
 Ali’s Parkinson Center benefits family caregivers as well.
 Families can receive educational seminars pertaining to Parkinson’s, recreational therapy such as dancing or yoga, and access to support groups and computers in the resource center.

-At Home Care Assistance, we encourage seniors to remain as strong and independent as possible when managing Parkinson’s symptoms.
+At Home Care Assistance, we encourage seniors to remain as h2 and independent as possible when managing Parkinson’s symptoms.
 One of the ways we do this is through our Balanced Care Method (BCM), an evidence-based program designed to help seniors live happier and healthier lives.
 BCM is included at no additional charge with any of our Parkinson’s care plans, and our caregivers are available 24/7 to assist with a wide array of everyday tasks.
-To learn more about elderly care Palm Beach, FL families can count on, call one of our experienced Care Managers today at 561.429.8292.
+To learn more about home care Palm Beach families can count on, call one of our experienced Care Managers today at 561.429.8292.